Ksandesh7/Deploy-Buddy/README.md

 3. **AWS ECS**: Manages the orchestration of Docker containers.
 4. **Amazon S3**: Stores the output of each build process.
 5. **Reverse Proxy**: Streams content directly from S3 to the user.
-6. **PostgreSQL**: Stores user and project details, as well as logs.
-7. **Redis Server**: Central server for logging, enabling efficient log management.
+6. **Redis Server**: Central server for logging, enabling efficient log management.
-8. **Socket Server**: Subscribes to logs and streams them in real-time.
+7. **Socket Server**: Subscribes to logs and streams them in real-time.

 ## Features
 - **Dynamic Container Deployment**: Containers are spun up dynamically for each build process.